P-1000/airtribe-assignment/README.md

 # Airtribe Backend API

-This repository contains the backend API for Airtribe, an application for managing online courses.
-The API is built using Node.js and PostgreSQL, and it provides endpoints for managing courses, instructors, leads, and more.
+The backend API for Airtribe, an application for managing online courses.
+The API is built using Node.js , Express js and PostgreSQL, and it provides endpoints for managing courses, instructors, leads, and more.

 ## Postman Documentation

 Explore the API endpoints and test them using Postman.
 Access the documentation [here](https://documenter.getpostman.com/view/25809155/2sA2xfZZKZ).

+You can direclty fork the collection from the link and start using the API In postman app or directly from the browser.

+No need to enter the endpoints manually and test them.

+You can also find the Documentation of each api with the request , response , schema of the response ,example of the response and you can also test the api from the documentation itself.

 ## Database Schema